 Trends indicate that the population is aging and every year there are more and more elderly users for sites and mobile applications.
 Poor usability tends to affect older adults more often and more seriously than it affects young people.
 In ignoring this fact, you lose out on a ton of potential clients for your service.

 Making your design accessible and user friendly for older people is easy enough.
-We will share a few simple rules with you that help to appeal to the older population.
+From our recent project (iOS app design) we will share a few simple rules with you that help to appeal to the older population.
 By specifically designing digital user interfaces with seniors in mind, you can drastically improve the user experience for everyone using your service.